gridai/grid-docs/products/run-run-and-sweep-github-files/private-repos.md

 ## Access Private Github Repos

 By default you can only access public Github repositories on Grid.
-To grant access to your private code navigate to Settings &gt; Integrations &gt; Grant access.
+To grant read access to your private code navigate to Settings &gt; Integrations &gt; Grant access.

 ![](../../.gitbook/assets/github.gif)